Cardwell, Montana: Geography

 According to the United States Census Bureau, the Cardwell CDP has a total area of 5.9 km2, of which 0.1 km2, or 1.86%, are water.

+The Jefferson River forms the southern boundary of the community as well as the Madison County line.
+Cardwell is located at the mouth of Jefferson Canyon, a stretch of the river ending near Willow Creek, Montana.
+The canyon area has fewer trees and wildlife compared to the rest of the river.

+Lewis and Clark Caverns, about 8 mi to the east, offer tours during the summer.
+The caves are home to Townsend's big-eared bats.
+During the development of the caverns into a state park area, the Civilian Conservations Corps used Cardwell as a base camp.

 Climate

 According to the Köppen Climate Classification system, Cardwell has a semi-arid climate, abbreviated "BSk" on climate maps.